alexswan10k/KeyValueStorage/README.md

 Partly supported:

-	AzureTable All except expiry
+	AzureTable (all except expiry)
-	Couchbase (CRUD)
+	FileSystemText (all except expiry) - Provides a mechanism to store objects directly on the file system as json or similar Couchbase (CRUD)

-	FileSystemText (CRUD) - Provides a mechanism to store objects directly on the file system as json or similar Oracle (all except CAS, Expiry, and sequence ops) SqlServer (all except CAS, Expiry, and sequence ops)
+	Oracle (all except CAS, Expiry, and sequence ops) SqlServer (all except CAS, Expiry, and sequence ops)